WHO cautions data still limited on mixing COVID-19 vaccines, but Canadian officials say it's OK

 WHO CAUTIONS RUSHING BOOSTERS

-Further, Swaminathan said that in some countries were vaccine supply is flush, people are “voluntarily” starting to think about taking an additional dose.
-This is something she warned against, both from a global vaccine supply perspective—using up doses for third shots for some before others in developing nations have even hard at first—as well as from a data perspective.
+Further, Swaminathan said that in some countries where vaccine supply is flush, people are “voluntarily” starting to think about taking an additional dose.
+This is something she warned against, both from a global vaccine supply perspective—using up doses for third shots for some before others in developing nations have even had a first—as well as from a data perspective.

 “There is no scientific evidence to suggest that boosters are definitely needed,” she said.
 “We have seen in some countries an increase in infections, but no significant increase in hospitalization or deaths.
 And it may well be that you need boosters after a year or two years, but at this point after six months of the primary dose, there doesn't seem to be any indication.”